augesrob/pterodactyl-jenkins-egg/README.md

 💬 Support

-For issues or enhancements, open an issue on GitHub or contact:
+For issues or enhancements, open an issue on GitHub
-📧 augesrob@augesrob.net

----

-Would you like me to **generate the full GitHub repository structure** (with `/egg/jenkins-final.json`, `/README.md`, and a `/screenshots/` placeholder) in a zip so you can upload it directly?